merely-useful/py-rse/keypoints/py-development.md

 - Functions allow partitioning of code into segments that perform specific tasks.
 They make code easier to write, read, troubleshoot, and reuse.
-- Functions can be provided default values for certain input parameters, which allows these parameters not to be explicitly set every time a function is called.
+- Functions can have default values for certain input parameters, which allows these parameters not to be explicitly set every time a function is called.
 - Ducktyping relies on the Python interpreter to raise meaningful errors when